 - #6.5.1 No part in the internal pipework and/or draw-off point shall be subject to excessive high pressure.
 In case of excessive high pressure, provision of break pressure tanks at a suitable level of the internal supply system would be a positive and viable means to reduce the water pressure.
-Alternatively, pressure reducing valves may be provided in lieu of break pressure tank. - #6.5.2 Whenever a pressure reducing valve is installed, a bypass arrangement shall be incorporated with the provision of a second pressure reducing valve, except for fire service installations, to enable isolation of any defective pressure reducing valve for repair and replacement when necessary.
+Alternatively, pressure reducing valves may be provided in lieu of break pressure tank. - Whenever a pressure reducing valve is installed, a bypass arrangement shall be incorporated with the provision of a second pressure reducing valve, except for fire service installations, to enable isolation of any defective pressure reducing valve for repair and replacement when necessary.
 A pressure indicator shall be provided for pressure monitoring and the associated pipes and fittings shall be able to withstand the maximum pressure that may arise upon the failure of the pressure reducing valve as far as practicable.
-Fault alarm shall be installed with signal transferred to a 24-hourly manned management office for timely notification.
+Fault alarm shall be installed with signal transferred to a 24-hourly manned management office for timely notification, except for fire service installations..

-6.6 Draw-off Taps and Stop Valves
+6.6 Stop Valves for Draw-off Points

-#6.6.1 Individual stop valves shall be provided at all draw-off points or at a series of draw-off points if situated close together.
+- #6.6.1 Individual stop valves shall be provided at all draw-off points or at a series of draw-off points if situated close together. - 6.6.2 Not Used